az-cat/az-hpcapps/README.md

 ```
 az keyvault secret set --vault-name 'Contoso-Vault2' --name 'ExamplePassword' --value 'Pa$$w0rd'
 ```

+> **Note**: Make sure you are granted read access to the KeyVault Secrets.
+Check the Access policies of the Key Vault to see if your account is listed there with the read/list access to secrets.
+>

 To learn more about Key Vault see the online documentation [here](https://docs.microsoft.com/en-us/azure/key-vault/)